-2. Do not ask questions that are not pertinent to that day’s lecture or materials during class.
+- Do not ask questions that are not pertinent to that day’s lecture or materials during class.
 Wait until the end of class, after class, or during your professor's office hours to ask questions about unrelated material, upcoming assignments (unrelated to current material), missed work, or other personal needs.

-3. If you miss a class, check your syllabus to see what you likely missed and then talk to a classmate to get assignments, class notes, and other missed information.
+- If you miss a class, check your syllabus to see what you may have missed and talk to classmates to get assignments, class notes, and other missed information.
 If the syllabus and your classmate don’t offer the information you need, visit your professor during his or her office hours.
 Do not use everyone’s class time to figure out what you missed or to catch up on missed materials.
 More importantly, do your best to avoid absences and to attend every single class.
 Teachers use class time to teach material to students.
 Typically, there is no amount of reading and “catching up” that can make up for the information that is taught to students during class.
 Assume all class sessions are important and there is never an ideal time to miss class.

-3. Listen to the words coming out of your teacher’s mouth.
+- Actively listen to what your professor's says.
 In many classes, you will be required to copy down notes and listen to your teacher.
 If this is the case in any of your classes, ask your teacher to make his or her notes available online.
 Then, in class, give the majority of your attention to your teacher.
 Take notes based on the lecture and then correlate those notes with printouts of the notes your teacher puts online and the notes you take while reading and completing your homework.

-3. Take notes while reading for class.
+- Take notes while reading for class.
 Look for answers to the “big five” while reading: who, what, where, when, and how, and take notes of answers for each.
 In addition, do some critical thinking of the readings prior to class.
 Then, while in class, strive to learn something new from your classmates and to offer interesting insights you derived from doing your homework.
 This also gives you a good chance to come up with questions you can ask your professor during class.

-5. If you don’t understand your assignments, or feel as though you are falling behind, ask for assistance.
+- If you don’t understand your assignments, or feel as though you are falling behind, ask for assistance.
 This means meeting with a tutor or your professor outside of class and reviewing course materials.
-Regardless of which graduate degree you decide to puruse, you are not expected to already know everything in graduate school; rather, you are expected to take responsibility for learning.
+Regardless of which graduate degree you decide to puruse, you are not expected to already know everything.
+Rather, you are expected to take responsibility for learning.
 If you’re lost, confused, and falling behind, ask for help immediately.

-6. Work with a tutor on difficult assignments or materials with which you struggle.
+- Work with a tutor on difficult assignments or materials with which you struggle.
 If you continue to struggle, consider meeting with your college or university’s disabilities center to see if you have an undiagnosed learning disability.
 Learning disabilities, whether slight, moderate, or severe, can have a huge impact on students’ education and can often times be easily dealt with if diagnosed correctly.
 Attending graduate school with a disability, while more challenging, is still possible.

 Annie Rose Stathes holds a B.A. in International Affairs and an M.A. in Political Science, both from the University of Colorado, Denver.
 She is currently an Instructor of Writing at Fort Lewis College in Durango Colorado